OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 ```
 <!--partial-end-->

-## Selling ad slots through the Prebid Addressability Framework
+## Selling ad slots with the Prebid Addressability Framework

-### ad slots, Seeds, and Transmissions
+### ad slots, Seeds, and Transmissions Requests

-For a definition of Seeds and Transmissions, see [audit-log-requirements.md](audit-log-requirements.md).

 The relationships between ad slots, Seeds, and Transmissions are:
 * A Publisher offers *multiple* ad slots per page
 * The Publisher must create *one* Seed for per ad slot
 * The Publisher must send *one* Transmission Request per Seed and SSP
 * An SSP must generate *one* Transmission Response per Transmission Request

 ```mermaid
 flowchart LR